cockroachdb/docs/v1.1/performance-best-practices-overview.md

 ### Use Secondary Indexes

-You can improve the performance of queries using columns besides the primary key with secondary indexes.
+You can use secondary indexes to improve the performance of queries using columns not in a table's primary key.
 You can create them:

 - At the same time as the table with the `INDEX` clause of [`CREATE TABLE`](create-table.html#create-a-table-with-secondary-indexes).
 In addition to explicitly defined indexes, CockroachDB automatically creates secondary indexes for columns with the [Unique constraint](unique.html).
 - For existing tables with [`CREATE INDEX`](create-index.html).